Christine Solomon

 Christine Solomon (born February 13, 1981) is an Egyptian-born Canadian actress.

 Early life

-Solomon was born in Cairo; her family moved to Montreal, Canada when she was 7 years old.
+Solomon was born in Cairo; her family moved to Montreal, Quebec when she was 7 years old.
 She developed an interest in acting during her childhood.

 Acting career

 Solomon made her stage debut when she was 5 years old, which was followed by theatrical performances, TV commercials, and other roles.

 She has acted in over 20 stage plays, performed voice-over roles (including for DL Music) for TV networks and shows including Dr. 90210, the Academy Awards, Fox, Melrose Place, Disney, and videogame publisher Ubisoft.
 She also performed in films and television shows such as The Score with Academy Award-winning actors Robert De Niro and Marlon Brando, VH1's Hysteria - The Def Leppard Story, Sony Pictures' Head in the Clouds, and HBO Canada's Fakers.

 Solomon has compere hosted with Rotana Group (a producer/distributor of Arabic music and film) for music videos, television commercials, and endorsement deals.
 She is also co-lead in Gabriel's Gift, directed by academy award nominee Roland Joffe.